WyvernIXTL/flicense-rs/README.md

   [MANIFEST_DIR_PATH]  Optional path to manifest dir (where Cargo.toml and Cargo.lock are).
 Defaults to current dir

 Options:
   -y, --yaml                Output as yaml
   -j, --json                Output as json
   -s, --short               Outputs only a short overview
-      --stats              Outputs stats regarding how many licenses have been found and for what crates -o, --omit-license-text  Omits outputting license text -l, --license            Outputs license information regarding this software and it's dependencies -h, --help               Print help
+      --stats               Outputs stats regarding how many licenses have been found and for what crates -o, --omit-license-text   Omits outputting license text -e, --encode <FILE PATH>  Write the package list encoded via bincode and compressed via miniz_oxide to the given file -l, --license             Outputs license information regarding this software and it's dependencies -h, --help                Print help
   -V, --version             Print version
 ```

 ## Installation